 Marni’s passion is to guide people to find their optimal health and balance.
 She is dedicated to empowering clients to take the steps to achieving their goals.
 She personally understands the daily obstacles that can make this a challenge however; she is motivated to collaboratively support clients to make healthy sustainable change.

-Genevieve received her Master of Arts in Counselling Psychology from Yorkville University.
-She is currently in the midst of completing her final application requirements for membership with the British Columbia Association for Clinical Counsellors.
-She is also a Registered Holistic Nutritionist, having completed a diploma in natural nutrition from the Canadian School of Natural Nutrition in Vancouver.
-Additionally, Genevieve is a Registered Nurse with the British Columbia College of Nursing Professionals, completing her Bachelor of Nursing Science at Queen’s University.
+Genevieve received her Master of Arts in Counselling Psychology from Yorkville University (2020) and is a Registered Clinical Counsellor with the British Columbia Association for Clinical Counsellors.
+She is also a Registered Holistic Nutritionist, having completed a diploma in natural nutrition from the Canadian School of Natural Nutrition in Vancouver (2016).
+Additionally, Genevieve is a Registered Nurse with the British Columbia College of Nursing Professionals, completing her Bachelor of Nursing Science at Queen’s University (2011).

 Genevieve has spent nearly her entire nursing career working in a broad variety of mental health and substance use environments, several of which included a specialization in eating disorder treatment.
 Through her work in this field she developed a deep passion for eating disorder care.
 This led her to pursue further education in the fields of nutrition and clinical counselling to better develop her interest and skills in serving individuals struggling with eating disorders and disordered eating.
 Her experience has included working with adolescents, youth and adults and spans into general mental health, substance use and addictions.

 Genevieve’s passion is in providing holistic care that encompasses all aspects of the individual, not just treatment of the illness.
 Her approach focuses on understanding how our deeper psychology affects both our inner and outer environments.
-Utilizing modalities that include self-compassion, mindfulness and cognitive-behavioural therapy, alongside healing through intuitive eating, Genevieve strives to empower clients towards embracing positive, sustainable changes in their lives.
+Utilizing modalities that include self-compassion, mindfulness, cognitive-behavioural therapy and logotherapy, alongside healing through whole nutrition and intuitive eating, Genevieve strives to empower clients towards embracing positive, sustainable changes in their lives.

-Erica spent the past year as an intern at the Robert Schad Naturopathic Clinic, the Sherbourne Community Health Centre, and the Integrative Cancer Centre.
-She is a member of the Ontario Association of Naturopathic Doctors, and a member of the research committee for the Oncology Association of Naturopathic Physicians.
+Erica spent a year as an intern at the Robert Schad Naturopathic Clinic, the Sherbourne Community Health Centre, and the Integrative Cancer Centre.
+She is a licensed naturopathic doctor in good standing with the College of Naturopaths of Ontario, and a member of the research committee for the Oncology Association of Naturopathic Physicians.